Guide

 Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

-So, do you have what it takes?
+So, do you have what it takes to start a physical therapy clinic?
 Do you possess enough motivation and internal drive?
 Are you ready to get your hands dirty?
 If you’re still serious about starting your own private practice therapy clinic, read on to learn more about deciding on a management strategy, finding the right location, purchasing equipment, selecting software, and choosing a specialty.

 What kind of practice do you want?